mxagar/machine_learning_ibm/03_Classification/03_Classification_IBM.md

 Bagging methods consist of several trees which are combined to overcome issues related to overfitting.

-The term **bagging** refers to **bootstrap aggregating**: we have several models and each one predicts a class; the final class is the class that the majority decides.
+The term **bagging** refers to **bootstrap aggregating**: we have several models and each one predicts a class using a subset of the data-points for training; the final class is the class that the majority decides.
 In particular, trees are used in bagging.

 The bigger the number of trees, the smaller is the error until a point of diminishing return: often times the RMSE doesn't decrease more with more than about 50 trees.